docker/docs/content/compose/file-watch.md

 > **Note**
 >
-> `watch` is available in Docker Compose version 2.22 and later, and Docker Desktop version 4.24 and later.
+> The Compose file watch feature is available in Docker Compose version 2.22 and later.

 Use `watch` to automatically update your running Compose services as you edit and save your code.